Rakeela/dragora-notes/collapse-type-suggestions.md

 This formerly panarchic region recklessly maximized its deployment of machine intelligence and accidentally created a system far less discriminate than intended.
 Commonwealth military forces have established beachheads in suitable district capitol sites, and our diplomats have established formal economic contact with the 'native population' of swarm hive intelligences.
 A minority of the swarm hive has continued military opposition in some distracts and appears to be hyperspace capable.
 Challenges:
 Rebel Faction (Stock.
 Influence penalty.)
-1
+1 Psuedourbanism (This planet is built up bizarrely to provide 'living' and 'recreational' spaces for sapient nanite collectives.
+While the buildings are fascinating in various ways and are in limited quantities essential on any planet recovering from an assimilation crisis, entire 'cities' of this architecture amount to nothing but nigh-unusable terrain.
+Crowding penalty.)
+2
 (8 Unset)
 Special features:
 (Unset)